alexeysas/sdc-vehicle-detection-and-tracking/writeup_template.md

 ![alt text][image5]

-The resulting detections can be found below, as we can see each car has multiple detections points with windows of different sizes.
+The resulting detections can be found below, as we can see each car has multiple detections points with windows of different sizes:

-To deal with this and create single bounding box we can use heatmap teqnique (add pixel intencity for each box which overlaps this pixel ).
-Additionaly, we can use this heatmap and pass it to [a scipy.labels]('https://docs.scipy.org/doc/scipy-0.16.0/reference/generated/scipy.ndimage.measurements.label.html) function to determine clusters of the boxes which is more likly are separate vehicles.

 ![alt text][image6]

+To deal with this and create single bounding box we can use heatmap technique (add pixel intencity for each box which overlaps this pixel).
+Additionaly, we can use this heatmap and pass it to [a scipy.labels]('https://docs.scipy.org/doc/scipy-0.16.0/reference/generated/scipy.ndimage.measurements.label.html) function to determine clusters of the boxes which is more likly are separate vehicles detected.
+To reduce amount false positives we can apply heatmap threshold (select only pixels with intencity > threashold).
+I've used 1 as threshhold as single detection has a great chance to be a false positive.

+Here is image of applied techniques below:

+![alt text][image7]

 ### Video Implementation